MicrosoftDocs/windows-itpro-docs/windows/client-management/understanding-admx-backed-policies.md

 `./[Device|User]/Vendor/MSFT/Policy/Config/[config|result]/<area>/<policy>`

 The data payload of the SyncML needs to be encoded so that it doesn't conflict with the boilerplate SyncML XML tags.
-Use this online tool for encoding and encoding the policy data [Coder's Toolbox](http://coderstoolbox.net/string/#!encoding=xml&action=encode&charset=us_ascii)
+Use this online tool for encoding and decoding the policy data [Coder's Toolbox](http://coderstoolbox.net/string/#!encoding=xml&action=encode&charset=us_ascii)

 **Snippet of manifest for AppVirtualization area:**